mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

 _↳ Final example that we'll create_

-In the next two posts in the series, we'll create a procedural dungeon with dynamic tilemaps and integrate [Matter.js](http://brm.io/matter-js/) to create a wall-jumping platformer.
+In the next posts in the series, we'll create a procedural dungeon world and integrate [Matter.js](http://brm.io/matter-js/) to create a wall-jumping platformer.

-Before we dive in, all the code and assets that go along with this post can be found in [this repository](https://github.com/mikewesthad/phaser-3-tilemap-blog-posts/tree/master/examples/post-2).
+Before we dive in, all the source code and assets that go along with this post can be found in [this repository](https://github.com/mikewesthad/phaser-3-tilemap-blog-posts/tree/master/examples/post-2).

 ## Background Knowledge

-As with the last post, this post will make the most sense if you have some experience with JavaScript, Phaser and the [Tiled](https://www.mapeditor.org/) map editor.
-If you don't, you might want to start at the beginning of the [series](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-1-958fc7e6bbd6), or follow along and check keep the [Phaser tutorial](https://phaser.io/tutorials/making-your-first-phaser-3-game) & Google handy.
+This post will make the most sense if you have some experience with JavaScript, Phaser and the [Tiled](https://www.mapeditor.org/) map editor.
+If you don't, you might want to start at the beginning of the [series](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-1-958fc7e6bbd6), or continue reading and keep the [Phaser tutorial](https://phaser.io/tutorials/making-your-first-phaser-3-game) & Google handy.

 ## The Tilemap API

-We covered the following parts of the Phaser Tilemap API last time:
+Before we build the platformer, let's start with a bird's-eye view of the tilemap API.
+We talked about the following bits last time:

 - [`Tilemap`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html)
 - [`Tileset`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tileset.html)